Your Government Agency and the 21st Century IDEA Act

 - Joint Chiefs of Staff (JCS) leveraged OneSpan Sign to automate its acquisition package for a fighter squadron.
 Since implementing e-signatures, JCS reduced the squadron acquisition costs by $6M and manpower hours for action officers.

-Partner with OneSpan to Meet the 180-day Deadline
+Partner with OneSpan to accelerate digitization

 OneSpan has been supporting government organizations in their digital transformation initiatives for over 20 years.
 Our team has decades of experience implementing e-signatures in government across a wide range of use cases, including high-volume government-to-business (G2B) transactions and large-scale enterprise deployments – both on-premise and on a FedRAMP-authorized cloud.
 OneSpan understands the unique requirements of government agencies with deep domain, industry and implementation experience to optimize e-signature workflows, increase efficiency, and improve adoption rates.
-The time is now to move from paper-based to a digitized signing process.
+The time is now to move from paper-based to a fully digitized processes.